AlejandroFraga/web-cv/README.md

 ### Sections

-The web page is divided in these sections:
+The website is divided in these sections:

   - [Projects](http://alejandrofraga.me) - Here I show all my projects that are at least WIP
   - [About](http://alejandrofraga.me/about.html) - Here I talk a little about my studies and experience

 ### Used tools

-These are the tools that I used for the development of the web page.
+These are the tools that I used for the development of the website.
 | Tool | Info |
 | ------ | ------ |
 | [Materialize](https://materializecss.com) | Materialize, a CSS Framework based on material design